 No, of course not but we are less complaining than others and that makes us happy in general.
 I think it’s a combination of our cultural identity, family ties, respect for Mother Nature and Buddhist traditions of letting go.
 We are happy with what we have.

-I learnt a life-changing lesson that day.
+I learned a life-changing lesson that day.

 My trip had come to an end and I had fallen in love with the mythical Himalayan land worthy of being called the Himalayan Shangri La.
 So are you ready to visit this mystic land this holiday season?